Houston EEOC Lawyer

 Help & Charges of Discrimination / Retaliation

 As Houston Employment Lawyers, we fight for our clients.
 We listen to you and help you get what you deserve.
-Rated the #1 Houston EEOC Lawyer, our firm has helped our clients get paid for all types of damages including wrongful discharge, unpaid overtime hours, retaliation, disability discrimination, violation of medical leave (FMLA) rights, workers compensation, and harassment… the list could go on and on.
+Rated the #1 Houston EEOC Lawyer, our firm has helped our clients get paid for an array of damages including wrongful termination, unpaid overtime wages, retaliation, disability discrimination, violation of medical leave (FMLA) rights, workers compensation, and harassment… the list could go on and on.